adamgiese/learningfrontend/layouts/partials/home.md

-# How Do You Learn?
+# So, How Do You Learn?

 ## Reading
 ### [Books](/book)